o3de/o3de.org/content/docs/user-guide/features/interactivity/physics/nvidia-physx/intro.md

 ## PhysX Configuration {#physx-intro-configuration}

-Use the **PhysX Configuration** window in Lumberyard Editor to configure global settings, collision layers, collision groups, and PhysX Visual Debugger settings\.
+Use the **PhysX Configuration** window in O3DE Editor to configure global settings, collision layers, collision groups, and PhysX Visual Debugger settings\.

 For more information, see [Configuring the PhysX System](/docs/user-guide/features/interactivity/physics/nvidia-physx/configuration.md)\.